-Losing a day’s wages, or worse, a job, for keeping a sick child home from school or bringing an aging parent to the doctor undermines families’ ability cover the basics like groceries and rent—spending that keep local businesses and the economy moving.
-In Georgia, an estimated 878,000 people do not have access to family care days, to care for a loved one in need, forcing them to make the impossible choice between taking care of a sick loved one and keeping food on the table.
+Losing a day’s wages, or worse, a job, for keeping a sick child home from school or bringing an aging parent to the doctor undermines families’ ability to cover the basics like groceries and rent—spending that keep local businesses and the economy moving.
+In Georgia, an estimated 878,000 people do not have access to family care days to care for a loved one in need, forcing them to make the impossible choice between taking care of a sick loved one and keeping food on the table.

 -Kim Chester, Advocate with the GA Council on Developmental Disabilities, Cartersville, GA

 FAMILY CARE DAYS WILL STRENGTHEN FAMILIES AND BOOST THE ECONOMY: